tranrich7/CSE455-FinalProject/README.md

 ![img.png](resnet152.JPG)

-From the results, we learned that having more layers for the ResNet model does not mean that it wil perform better.
+From the results, we learned that having more layers for the ResNet model does not mean that it will perform better.
 We can see that there's a decrease in accuracy as we increase the number of layers, from 18 to 50 to 152.

 #### Densenet161